 Automation scenarios tools

-Lists every scenario (automation flow campaign) in a project.
+Searches the scenarios (automation flow campaigns) in a project, or fetches one by ID.
 Scenarios are multi-step flows with triggers, conditions, waits, and actions.
-The response gives you the name, status, tags, archived flag, and initiative assignment.
-The node graph itself is not included here — use get_scenario or the lighter-weight list_scenario_nodes for that.
+Omit scenario_id to list all scenarios as summary records: name, status, tags, archived flag, and initiative assignment.
+The node graph is excluded from the list — pass scenario_id, or use the lighter-weight search_scenario_nodes, to explore it.

 Request parameters